We work with more than 300 partners to bring you better travel deals

 September through to January is classed as the wet season.
 This can make travelling to the city quite difficult although different parts of Indonesia do continue to experience warm, dry weather for much of this time.
 Ramadan, which usually starts around early June, should be avoided if you aren’t taking part in the fast as many activities, restaurants and cafes do tend to close early or are shut for most of the day.
 You will find the cheapest flights to Indonesia are easier to find during the wet season although this can vary depending on your ultimate location.

-When is the best time to book flights to Indonesia?
+When is the best time to book a flight to Indonesia?

 The best time to book your flights to Indonesia is around four months before you want to travel.
 If you aim to secure your flight tickets for December or January then you’ll find the cheapest flights to Indonesia as well, so planning ahead can save you money.
 Alternatively, being flexible with your dates and the area in Indonesia you wish to travel to will allow you to find cheap flight tickets and secure better deals.
 School holidays tend to increase the price of accommodation and flights.
 If you are planning to visit during December or January then secure your flight tickets around August time for the best savings.